shopware5/devdocs/source/blog/_posts/2018-01-11-mutation-testing-with-infection.md

 ## Performance

-To have a small test I used our [psh](https://github.com/shopwareLabs/psh) test suite as basis for the performance measurements.
+To have a small test I used our [psh](https://github.com/shopwareLabs/psh) test suite as base for the performance measurements.
 First I started humbug with the psh test suite.
 As we can see, humbug created 156 mutations and needed overall ~ 54 seconds.

 ```bash
  _  _            _